 Honest, accurate information about sexuality changes lives.
 It dismantles stereotypes and assumptions, builds self-acceptance and self-esteem, fosters healthy relationships, improves decision making, and has the potential to save lives.
 For these reasons and more, we are proud to offer Our Whole Lives (OWL), a comprehensive, lifespan sexuality education curricula for use in both secular settings and faith communities.

-Interactive workshops and lessons engage participants, while step-by-step instructions for program planners and facilitators help ensure success.
-Six curricula speak to participants' needs, by age group:
+Interactive workshops and activities engage participants, while step-by-step instructions for program planners and facilitators help ensure success.
+Seven curricula speak to participants' needs, by age group:

-Our Whole Lives helps participants make informed and responsible decisions about their sexual health and behavior.
-With a holistic approach, Our Whole Lives provides accurate, developmentally appropriate information about a range of topics, including relationships, gender identity, sexual orientation, sexual health, and cultural influences on sexuality.
+Our Whole Lives helps participants make informed and responsible decisions about their relationships, sexual health and behavior.
+With a holistic approach (PDF), Our Whole Lives provides accurate, developmentally appropriate information about a range of topics, including relationships, gender identity and expression, sexual orientation, sexual health, and cultural influences on sexuality.

 - Accurate information presented in developmentally appropriate ways